 metadata.
-However, the Dublin Core Metadata Initiative has published two articles that suggest a method for implementing an RDF representation of Dublin Core elements and qualifiers: Expressing Simple Dublin Core in RDF/XML8 and Expressing Qualified Dublin Core in RDF/XML9, respectively.
+However, the Dublin Core Metadata Initiative has released two articles that suggest a method for implementing an RDF representation of Dublin Core elements and qualifiers: Expressing Simple Dublin Core in RDF/XML8 and Expressing Qualified Dublin Core in RDF/XML9, respectively.
+These suggestions have been adopted for use in CellML.

-2.2.2 The Advantages of Using Dublin Core
+2.2.2 The advantages of using Dublin Core

-Though not all of the Dublin Core elements are immediately applicable to CellML Metadata requirements, many of them do fulfill those requirements.
-This set of elements is widely referenced, and the W3C designed the Resource Description Framework with the Dublin Core in mind.
+The Dublin Core set of elements is widely referenced, and the W3C designed the Resource Description Framework with the Dublin Core in mind.
 General purpose tools are more likely to understand the Dublin Core metadata vocabulary than any other vocabulary.
-Also, it makes it more obvious that certain CellML Metadata properties (such as model creator) map directly to metadata properties that are found in other fields.
+Also, using the Dublin Core metadata vocabulary makes it obvious that certain CellML Metadata properties (such as model creator) map directly to metadata properties that are found in other fields.

-Henceforth, the prefixes dc and dcq will indicate that elements and attributes are in the Dublin Core and the Dublin Core Qualifiers namespaces, respectively.
+Henceforth, the prefixes dc and dcterms will indicate that elements and attributes are in the Dublin Core and the Dublin Core Qualifiers namespaces, respectively.